Zhang Ruonan: 2020–present: Breakthrough and rising popularity

-In 2022, Ruonan participated in the iQIYI' s outdoor camping reality show Let's Camp Together.
-In Defying the Storm she portrayed "Meng Haitang", a character born into a scholarly family.
-In August, she participated in season 8 of the celebrity reality show Chinese Restaurant.
-In 2023, she starred in the youth love All These Years, and in the romantic comedy Too Beautiful to Lie films.
-She also starred in the romantic series A Date with the Future, alongside William Chan.
-In 2024, she starred in the romantic comedy My Boss.
+In 2022, Zhang participated in iQIYI's outdoor camping reality show Camping Life.
+In Defying the Storm, she portrayed "Meng Haitang", a character born into a scholarly family.
+The series explores the story of pilots and cultural scholars who intersect with each other on the road to saving the country.
+In August, she participated in season 6 of the celebrity reality show Chinese Restaurant.

+In 2023, she starred in the youth love All These Years, and in the romantic comedy Too Beautiful to Lie films, earning nominations for both at the New Era International Film Festival.
+Too Beautiful to Lie tells the romantic comedy story of Bai Na, a female swindler from the Jianghu, and Fang Yaodong, a simple-minded man from a small town, as they encounter love.